snarks/FunWrap/README.md

 };
 ```

-**A way to throw checked exceptions without a throws clause or wrapping it in RuntimeException:**
+**A way to throw checked exceptions without using a `throws` clause or wrapping it in RuntimeException:**
 ```java
 void doSomething() throws Exception { ... }